myrddral/reddit-frontend/README.md

-This a learning project on implementing reddit-style a posting system including votes and comments.
+This a learning project on implementing reddit-style posting system including votes and comments.